Why This Quest Defines Your Endgame

 Empowering Auntie’s solution: “You’re the corporate genius, aren’t you?
 I’m sure you’ll figure out something.”

 Analysis: Flattery with purpose.
-You’re acknowledging Auntie’s business acumen and implicitly suggesting she’s smart enough to find creative solutions that satisfy both parties.
-It challenges her to rise to the occasion.
+You’re challenging Auntie to rise to the occasion and find creative solutions that satisfy both parties.

-Analysis: After supporting The Order’s ownership claim, you’re now supporting Auntie’s operational control.
-This creates balance—The Order owns it, but Auntie’s Choice manages day-to-day operations.
-Both parties get something.
+Analysis: After supporting The Order’s ownership claim, you now support Auntie’s operational control.
+This creates the key balance: The Order owns the Archive, Auntie’s Choice manages day-to-day operations.
+Both parties get something substantial.
+This separation of ownership from management is what makes the deal workable.

 The breakthrough suggestion: “Crazy idea, but maybe the Order and Auntie’s Choice can share the technology?”